Sudan

 Economic Structure

-The cultivation and processing of agricultural commodities remains the cornerstone of Sudan's economy since former petroleum reserves fell to South Sudan after the secession.
-The manufacturing sector remains small, both in terms of its contribution to the GDP and as an employer.
-Industrial activity mainly focusses on sugar refining. the production of vegetable oil and soap.
+The economy has been heavily affected by the civil war since 2023.
+Previously, the cultivation and processing of agricultural commodities remains the cornerstone of Sudan's economy since former petroleum reserves fell to South Sudan after the secession.
+The manufacturing sector is small, both in terms of its contribution to the GDP and as an employer.

 Trade with the EU